 Math Renaissance was crowdfunded on Kickstarter.
-It is coming out in the Fall of 2017.
+It is coming out in the Spring of 2018.
 Preorder now and receive the book right after the crowdfunders!

 In alternating chapters, Rodi tells stories about her math circle and exactly what happens there, while Rachel discusses why so many kids hate math, documents the ways math is taught in the classroom – and ways that can be improved.
 We hope that the book will help to uplift humanity by shifting math education toward inquiry, discovery, conceptual understanding, and lasting joy to mathematics.